 Washington, D.C. does not allow for home cultivation by patients or caregivers.
 All medical cannabis in the marketplace comes from authorized cultivation centers.
 Adults 21 years or older are allowed to cultivate and possess up to six plant at a time, with 3 being mature and 3 being seedlings.

 Medical Cannabis Reciprocity

 Washington, D.C. introduced additional legislation in 2015 to provide "access to medical marijuana in the District of Columbia to those patients enrolled in a medical marijuana program from other jurisdictions."
+Originally, 19 states were approved.
+In 2019 that list was expanded to include a total of 27 states.
+Additionally, four more states are under review to be added to the list: Louisiana, Minnesota, Oklahoma, and West Virginia.
 To qualify, the patient must be undergoing an approved medical treatment or have a valid license from their home state.

 Patients from the following states can purchase their medicine in Washington, D.C.:

 - New Jersey